silentwhaleluo/Database-Notes/SQL.md

 		- It has 2 parts: Anchor Member, Recursive Member
 		- UNION ALL is mandatory between Anchor and Recursive members
 		- Other SET Operators are possible with in Anchor or Recursive but not between Anchor and Recursive
-		- In recursive member we cannot use OUTER JOINs, subquery referencing CTE, groupby
+		- In recursive member we cannot use DISTINCT, GROUP BY, PIVOT, HAVING, TOP, OUTER JOINs, subquery referencing CTE
 		- Default recursion is 100, it fails after 100; max recursion is 32767 which can be changed using an option called HINT

 		```sql